Executive & family privacy briefings

 A step-by-step walkthrough of how OSINT analysts build a complete profile on any individual using only public sources in 2026 — and what you can do about it.

-INTELWhy Using AI for OSINT Leaves a Trail — And What to Do Instead
+INTELWhy Using ChatGPT for OSINT Leaves a Trail

 Using ChatGPT or Perplexity for OSINT research leaves an auditable trace that compromises operational security.
 Why automation with manual interpretation is the correct methodology.